Support resources and services for innovation and entrepreneurship

-The UNC Office of Sponsored Research (OSR) strives to provide the faculty and staff assistance in all aspects of the research administration of their externally funded research.
+The UNC Office of Sponsored Programs (OSP) strives to provide the faculty and staff assistance in all aspects of the research administration of their externally funded research.
 Gillings researchers engaged in innovation and entrepreneurship can find important information about various policies on the OSR website.

 - For information on research as a “gift” or a “sponsored project,” please see the University’s policy and the University’s guidance on these topics

-- UNC Office of Sponsored Research Policies and Procedures
+- UNC Office of Sponsored Programs Policies and Procedures

 The Office of Industry Contracting